|

-yearned for wide open spaces and fresh air.
+for wide open spaces and fresh air.
 They found it in Shelby Township and other rural areas of Macomb County.
-Small
+Small cottage

-cottage like homes called "summer bungalows" sprung up where city dwellers vacationed in the summer months and some
+like homes called "summer bungalows" sprung up where city dwellers vacationed in the summer months and some made

-made their permanent homes here.
-Some entreprenurial farmers took advantage of this northward trek from Detroit and opened
+their permanent homes here.
+Some entreprenurial farmers took advantage of this northward trek from Detroit and opened up sprawling

 sports of the times.
-During the prohibition in the 30s, cheap moonshine whiskey was also readily available.
-The popularity
+During Prohibition in the 30s, cheap moonshine whiskey was also readily available.
+The popularity of

-of these parks declined after World War II, and even more so during the 50s with the coming of interstate highways, faster
+these parks declined after World War II, and even more so during the 1950s with the coming of interstate highways, faster

-cars and State Parks.
-Wally Doeblers 1996 book " Summer along the Clinton " A History of the Clinton River
+Wally Doebler's 1996 book " Summer along the Clinton: A History of the Clinton River Parks" documents the history

 Warsaw Park